 How Much Insurance You Actually Need

 Legally, truck drivers need a minimum liability coverage of $750,000.
-However, this is only the bare bones when it comes to commercial truck insurance.
+However, this is only the bare bones when it comes to commercial insurance for truckers.
 Some types of drivers will need at least $1 million in coverage; especially new ventures.

 When you think about the cost of being an owner-operator, chances are that you’re not looking to increase any of your monthly expenses.
 Between maintenance, fuel, operating costs and loan payments, it can be tempting to go with the least expensive coverage to get some breathing room.